kvathupo/abstrahere/cpp/README.md

 Data structures and algorithms in C++14.
 Uses features supported by the latest stable release of GCC.

-__Development environment:__ Windows with latest stable release of GCC.
+__Development Environment:__ Windows with latest stable release of GCC.

 Useful Links:
 * [ISO standard reference](https://en.cppreference.com/w/)